Best practices in the production environment

 Such changes are usually considered minor.

-Therefore, you will need to decide if it is best for your scenario to create a new process version completely or simply create a new version of the user interfaces.
+Therefore, you need to decide if it is best for your scenario to create a new process version completely or simply create a new version of the user interfaces.

 NEW VERSION OF

-WHEN IT IS SUGGESTED
+WHEN IT IS RECOMMENDED

 The process as a whole

-•Whenever you need changes affecting the process workflow.
+•When you need changes affecting the process workflow.

 The user interfaces (forms)

-•Whenever you need changes, which are usually considered minor in user interfaces.
+•When you need changes, which are usually considered minor in user interfaces.

-•Whenever you need changes affecting the data model, such as simply creating new definitions to have their information captured in the user interfaces.
+•When you need changes affecting the data model, such as simply creating new definitions to have their information captured in the user interfaces.

 Configuration best practices

-1. Always use filters where applicable.
+1. Always use filters where applicable

-2. Disable traces by default.
+2. Disable traces by default

-3. Configure integrations adequately.
+3. Configure integrations adequately

 Performance and availability best practices

-•Setting up a Bizagi ODS (e.g., for best availability and performance of the Work portal for daily tasks).
+•Setting up a Bizagi ODS (e.g., for best availability and performance of the Work Portal for daily tasks).

-For a reference architecture, system requirements, sizing, growth and scalability details, and a complete overview of best practices oriented to the infrastructure, refer to the complete System requirements chapter at https://help.bizagi.com/bpm-suite/en/index.html?automation_systemreq.htm.
+For reference architecture, system requirements, sizing, growth and scalability details, and a complete overview of best practices oriented to the infrastructure, refer to the complete System requirements chapter at https://help.bizagi.com/bpm-suite/en/index.html?automation_systemreq.htm.